Anshulmehra001/Mental-AI-Generative-AI-for-Youth-Mental-Wellness/README.md

 ---

+## 🔎 How it works (quick flow)

+- You chat with the AI companion (Gemini) about your day and feelings.
+- We analyze the conversation sentiment and context to log a mood entry.
+- Your plant gains experience; when XP crosses a threshold, it levels up and visually evolves.
+- The Analytics dashboard aggregates conversations, moods, and streaks into simple insights.

+## ⚙️ Configuration

+Create `.env.local` based on `.env.example`:
+- VITE_GEMINI_API_KEY: required for AI chat.
+- SUPABASE_URL, SUPABASE_ANON_KEY: optional; if not provided, the app falls back to browser storage for prototyping.
+- VITE_ENABLE_SAMPLE_DATA=true: optional demo seed for quick exploration.

 ## 🚀 Getting Started (For Judges & Developers)

 We've made it as simple as possible to run our prototype.